 Why Proper Pool Closing Is Essential

 Cold weather and freezing temperatures pose serious risks to pools that are not correctly closed for the season.
 Improper shutdown can result in cracked plumbing lines, damaged pool equipment, and persistent algae growth that will surface when reopening in the spring.
-Taking the right steps to close your pool is key to protecting your investment and ensuring a smooth, hassle-free opening next year.
+Taking the proper steps to close your pool is key to protecting your investment and ensuring a smooth, hassle-free opening next year.

 When to Schedule Your Pool Closing